Torram/magic-docs/docs/Server/src/controllers/StarCityController.md

 ```

 ### getVariantNameForMTGCard
-Function that returns the formatted name of a card, from Star City Games website.
+Function that returns the formatted name of a card, from the Star City Games website.
 ```tsx
 import { getVariantNameForCardFromSoup, createSoupForCard } from './SoupsController';
 import { SetType } from '../servertypes/SetType';